Mission and Goals

-To support the University, Dr. Ezekiel R. Dumke College of Health Professions,= and Department of Radiologic Sciences, the mission of the Master of Science in Radiologic Sciences program is to extend the professional knowledge, skills and attitudes of imaging professionals, including those in medical facilities, research labs, industry and higher education.
-The program is designed to advance the theoretical and practical applications of imaging of the cardiovascular system.
+To support the University, Dr. Ezekiel R. Dumke College of Health Professions, and School of Radiologic Sciences, the mission of the Master of Science in Radiologic Sciences program is to extend the professional knowledge, skills and attitudes of imaging professionals, including those in medical facilities, research labs, industry, and higher education.
+The MSRS program is designed to advance the theoretical and practical applications of imaging of the cardiovascular system.

 In support of Weber State University's five core values, the MSRS program has established the following goals:

 - Learning through personalized experiences and shared inquiry, the MSRS program will: